 I’m not of the “find your passion and take the leap” school of thought.
 I have a draft rant on this topic, but until I hit publish see Cal Newport, who summarizes it well in his The Passion Trap essay.
 While it may look like I did just leap into the unknown and say fuck it to the man, what actually happened is that I saved up to take a sabbatical.
 During that trip, this blog took off, I got offers for freelance writing, and a new career began to take shape.
 Because I did some risk assessment first, I wasn’t in a panic when that happened.

-The most important parts of that process were:
+The critical parts of that process were:

 - Figuring out what I could happily invest more time in learning how to do better / become more of an expert at doing.